 Not according to another of Cinelinx’s sources, which claims the new game will be a reboot incorporating elements from the first two Knights of the Old Republic games.
 And hopefully this will bring back some of the series’ best characters like Malak and Bastilla Shan, while also offering the same depth and quality as the original 2003 game did.

 The question here, though, is whether BioWare will be making this game or not.
-This seems unlikely as one Forbes contributor has pointed out: the Canadian developer currently has its hands full with an Anthem reboot, another Mass Effect game and the eagerly anticipated Dragon Age 4 – it seems BioWare couldn’t make another Knights of the Old Republic game now matter how much its fans are begging for it.
+This seems unlikely as one Forbes contributor has pointed out: the Canadian developer currently has its hands full with an Anthem reboot, another Mass Effect game and the eagerly anticipated Dragon Age 4 – it seems BioWare couldn’t make another Knights of the Old Republic game now no matter how much its fans are begging for it.

 There’s also the matter of whether this next Knights of the Old Republic game could be handled over to Obsidian.
 The problem here is, though, that Obsidian is now a Microsoft studio, while Electronic Arts has the exclusive rights to make Star Wars games until 2023 at least.